bioidiap/bob.bio.base/doc/implementation.rst

 The preprocessor is also responsible for reading the original data.
 How to read original data can be specified by the ``read_original_data`` parameter of the constructor.
 The ``read_original_data`` function gets three parameters: the :py:class:`bob.bio.base.database.BioFile` object from the database, the base ``directory`` where to read the data from, and the ``extension`` in which the original data is stored.
-By default, this function is :py:func:`bob.bio.base.read_original_data`, which simply calls: ``biofile.load(directory, extension)``, so that each database implementation can define an appropriate way, how data is read or written.
+By default, this function is `bob.bio.base.read_original_data`, which simply calls: ``biofile.load(directory, extension)``, so that each database implementation can define an appropriate way, how data is read or written.
 In the rare case that this is not the way that the preprocessor expects the data, another function can be passed to the constructor, i.e., in a configuration file of an experiment.